MicrosoftDocs/security/ransomware/protect-against-ransomware.md

 The steps are:

-### Phase 1.
+### Step 1.
 Prepare your ransomware recovery plan

-This phase is designed to [minimize the monetary incentive from ransomware attackers](protect-against-ransomware-phase1.md) by making it:
+This step is designed to [minimize the monetary incentive from ransomware attackers](protect-against-ransomware-phase1.md) by making it:

 - Much harder to access and disrupt systems or encrypt or damage key organization data.
 - Easier for your organization to recover from an attack without paying the ransom.